Dark-Captcha/Firefox-WebDriver/docs/api/window.md

 ## Overview

-Window owns a Firefox process, WebSocket connection, and profile directory.
-When Window is dropped or closed, the Firefox process is killed.
+Window owns a Firefox process and profile directory, and holds a reference to the shared ConnectionPool for WebSocket communication.
+When Window is dropped or closed, the Firefox process is killed and the session is removed from the pool.

 ## Creating Window